The Path of God’s Promises

 The village that he had there in the land of Philistines, burned it to the ground, women and children taken captive.
 Then to make matters even worse, David's men spoke of stoning David, blaming him for all of this tragedy that's come on their life.
 It's a life lesson for those who have grown weary.
 To rebuild your soul is the key.
 You need to strengthen the inner man in the times of those troubles.
 2 Corinthians 4:16, "Therefore do not lose heart."
 That's a tremendous and important word to hear because in times of relentlessness, of trouble, many can get discouraged and lose heart.

 A. Strengthen yourself in the Lord

-Acts 16:22-25, The crowd rose up together against them, and the chief magistrates tour their robes off them and proceeded to order them to be beaten with rods?
+Beaten with rods as thick as a man's finger.
+Can you just imagine for a moment being beaten with rods?
 That has got to-- You want to talk about suffering.
-Then it says, "When they had struck them with many blows, they threw them into prison, commanding the jailer to guard them securely; and he, having received such command, threw them into the inner prison and fastened their feet in the stocks.
-But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to this."
+Then it says, "When they had struck them with many blows, they threw them into the prison, commanding the jailer to guard them securely, and he having received such a command, threw them into the inner prison, fastened their feet in the stocks."
+Then this, "About midnight, Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to this."
 They're in the inner prison in stocks.

 B. Speak life to your own soul

 Now, back to David's story.
 Here's another life lesson out of David's story and it's this, speak life to your own soul.
 This is important, speak life to your own soul.
 In other words, the words that you speak to your own self are either the way of defeat or the key to victory.
 Now everyone speaks to themselves.
 I know.
 "He's talking to himself."
 That's normal.
 Everyone talks to themselves.
 I will be the first to admit it.
 In fact, I read an article once.
 I read this article on the internet so you know it's true, that those who speak to themselves it's a sign of greater intelligence.